amazon-science/tgl/README.md

 ## Dataset

-The four datasets used in our paper are available to download through (to be update) link.
-Please unzip the file and put the `DATA` folder in the root directory.
+The four datasets used in our paper are available to download from AWS S3 bucket using the `down.sh` script.
+The total download size is around 350GB.

 To use your own dataset, you need to put the following files in the folder `\DATA\\<NameOfYourDataset>\`